mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2013-10-01-conrey-portrait.md

 ---
 title: "Half a shadow hawk"
-excerpt: "PaperFaces portrait of @conrey drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @conrey drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-conrey-twitter.jpg
   feature: *image
   thumbnail: /assets/images/paperfaces-conrey-twitter-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53, black and white]
+tags: [portrait, illustration, Paper for iOS, black and white]
 ---

 PaperFaces avatar portrait of <a href="https://twitter.com/conrey">@conrey</a>.